blackmonoceros/caesar-cipher-in-python/README.md

 The Caesar cipher is a basic encryption technique where each letter in the text is shifted by a fixed number of positions in the alphabet.

-How does this script work?

-The ord() and chr() functions: ord(char) returns the ASCII code of the given character. chr(code) converts the ASCII code back to char.
-Handling letters:
+How the Script Works
+Input Parameters:
+text: The string to be encrypted.
+shift: The number of positions each letter is shifted in the alphabet.
+Logic:
+The script iterates through each character in the input text.
-The script checks if the character is a letter (isalpha()), and moves it accordingly in the alphabet.
+If the character is a letter (isalpha()), it calculates the new encrypted character by:
-It supports both uppercase and lowercase letters.
-Other characters:
+Determining the base ASCII value (ord('A') for uppercase or ord('a') for lowercase).
+Shifting the character by the specified amount (shift) and wrapping around the alphabet using modulo (% 26).
-Characters that are not letters (e.g. spaces, numbers, punctuation marks) are left unchanged.
+Non-alphabetic characters (e.g., spaces, punctuation) are left unchanged.
+Output:
+The function returns the encrypted version of the input text.
-Output
+Example Output
-For the text "Welcome to the world of Python!" and an offset of 3, the output will be:
+For the input text "Hello, Python World!" with a shift of 5, the output will be:

-Encrypted text: Zlwdm z vąflhflh Sbwkrqd!
+Encrypted text: Mjqqt, Udymts Btwqi!